zhiwenh/delib/README.md

 DISCLAIMER: DeLib is still in active alpha development and is bound to have bugs.

-#### Features
+## Features

-A library that provides the core abstractions needed in writing code for Ethereum and IPFS.
-You can write your own deployment scripts.
+Library that provides the core abstractions needed in writing code for Ethereum.

+Library that also makes it easy to add and retrieve files with IPFS.

-A CLI that allows you to easily compile, build, deploy Ethereum Solidity smart contracts.
-It then lets you execute specific contract methods allowing quick validation that your contract is working.
-It also lets you run an actual Ethereum blockchain hosted in your project's files so you can manage it.
+CLI that lets you easily compile, build, deploy, and execute specific methods on Ethereum Solidity smart contracts.

-### Requirements
+## Requirements

 You must [install geth](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum) (OSX commands below, see link for more information or other platforms):